 Earlier this month the listed AA REIT raised c$252m to fund new acquisitions; it also holds industrial, residential and retail product.

-The speculated Bella Vista deal value would surpass the national record price paid for a suburban office – set in June, 2019, with the $438.2m trading of Chatswood’s Zenith Centre.
+The Bella Vista deal value would surpass the national record price paid for a suburban office – set in June, 2019, with the $438.2m trading of Chatswood’s Zenith Centre.

 Starwood Capital and Arrow Capital Partners bought that asset.